aplestro/TunnelClient/README.md

 node bin/client -p 3333 -s 123example_YourAppId -x 321example_TunnelKey
 ```

-Thats it!
 It will connect to the tunnel server, setup the tunnel, and tell you what url to use for your app.
 Your url will be https://YourAppId.tunnel.aplestro.com.
 This url is saved for your application forever.
 You a ready to work in Aplestro.